JuniorSchool/SchoolShorts/README.md

 Password: password\

 ## Deployed Instance URL
 The current version of the application is deployed at the following URL.
-Please note that it is still under development, not all functionality is currently available.\
+Please note that it is still under development, not all functionality is currently available.
+If you want to use this application then follow the following link.\
 [https://andromedabay.ddns.net/schoolshorts/](https://andromedabay.ddns.net/schoolshorts/) \